travis-ci/dpl/CONTRIBUTING_2.md

 We are looking for contributors or subject matter experts to help us test and improve all deployment providers/services.

-The goal is to:

-* Run at least one deployment manually using the new version and provide a link to the respective build.
-* Implement an automated test that deploys to the respective service that can run on Travis CI.
+The goal is to implement an automated test that can run on Travis CI and deploys to the respective service.

 ## Automated tests